04/22/2018 @ 7:45am for Half & 10K / 8:00am for 5K / 9:00am for Duathlon

 Do I have to run?
 No, you could walk, jog, wog, hop or prance your way to the finish line.
 As long as you get there under your own volition, that is acceptable!

 Will there be water on the course?
-Water Aid Stations will be at the Turnaround spots on both Run1 and Run2 for the Duathlon.
+Water and Gatorade Stations will be at the Turnaround spots on both Run1 and Run2 for the Duathlon and approximately every 2 miles along the Half Marathon, 10K & 5K courses.
 You will have to carry your own hydration and fuel on your bike during the bike courses.
-Energy Drink and Gel will be available at the Aid station on Run2.
-Water and Aid stations will be located at approximately every 2 miles along the Half Marathon, 10k & 5k courses.

 Will there be bathrooms on the course?
 We've ordered Porta-potties for the start/finish!
 Hopefully, the lines will be minimal plus you can use the restrooms located in Home Depot and 7/11.
 For the Duathlon, since this is a shorter race and you return back to the transition area multiple times, there are no bathrooms along the course.
 We will have a couple porta potties located along the run courses at mile 3 and mile 7/9.